Pre-List Home Inspection

-- you have the chance to fix any problems before you put the house on the market instead of buyers walking away because their inspector found a problem you weren’t aware of
+- You have the chance to fix things before you put the house on the market instead of buyers walking away because their inspector found a problem you weren’t aware of.

-- you choose the inspector based on reputation and credentials instead of relying on the buyer who may use a friend or a company who may not be qualified to inspect your house
+- The inspector is chosen based on reputation and credentials instead of relying on the buyer, who may use a friend or a company who may not be qualified to inspect your house.

-- it helps you comply with full-disclosure real estate laws because it guarantees you haven‘t overlooked a defect or material fact for which you could later be held liable
+- A pre-listing home inspection helps you comply with full-disclosure real estate laws because it guarantees you haven’t overlooked a defect or material fact for which you could later be held liable.

 The objective is to set the conditions that will attract as many offers as possible on your house and/or to eliminate any possibility the buyer will walk away from a deal because they have found deficiencies with the house that you were not aware of.
-No surprises.
+With a pre-listing home inspection, there are no surprises.